-When it comes to the US administration's recently implemented tariff policy, IEM's managers say they have drawn on past experience, carefully examining the effects on the portfolio - for cyclical stocks in particular - and have acted where necessary.
+When it comes to Trump's clumsily executed tariff policy, IEM's managers have drawn on past experience, carefully examining the effects on the portfolio - for cyclical stocks (companies whose performance is closely tied to the economic cycle) in particular - and have acted where necessary.
 Construction-related exposure has been reduced, for example.
 Automotive exposure was already low at about 3%-4% of the portfolio (often this is as part of a larger, more diverse business).

-Beyond these specifics, the managers' principal concern is the effect that the disruption will have on global economic growth, inflation and interest rates - concerns that are occupying the minds of most investors.
+Beyond these specifics, the principal concern is the effect that the disruption will have on global economic growth, inflation and interest rates - concerns that are occupying the minds of most investors.
 IEM's managers have a low tolerance for highly geared stocks which could be sensitive to these factors in any case.
 To the extent that companies in the portfolio are judged to have high levels of leverage, this tends to be where management has a credible plan to reduce borrowings post an acquisition.
 Historically IEM has considered leverage of 3x for non-utility companies to be "high".
 The current exposure on that metric is 6.8%, dropping to zero post full-year 2025 Q4 results on consensus analyst numbers.
 Even if the threshold is lowered to 2x, exposure is only 2.4%.

 Most companies in the portfolio have well-diversified revenues, and manufacturing businesses tend to be producing goods locally for local consumption rather than for export.
 However, there is a small number of stocks that are exporting into the US.
-To the extent that these have strong pricing power, that will be beneficial.
+To the extent that these have strong pricing power (the ability to pass higher costs onto customers without loss of demand), that will be beneficial.
 Their sensitivity to tariffs may also depend on the ticket price of what they are selling and the proportion that makes up of the final product.

 IEM has no exposure to the Chinese solar panel market.
-It does have a position in the Chinese battery technology business CATL (Contemporary Ampex Technology, which was discussed in our previous notes - see page 18 for links to these).
-The managers believe that CATL can perform well even if it loses its entire US business.
+It does have a position in the Chinese battery technology business CATL (Contemporary Ampex Technology, which was discussed in our previous notes - see page 19 for links to these).
+The managers feel that CATL can thrive even if it loses its entire US business.

 IEM has a natural bias to small and mid-cap companies.
-For the last few years, the portfolio's returns relative to global indices have been held back by its lack of exposure to US mega-cap Al stocks (notably the 'Magnificent Seven').
+For the last few years, the portfolio's returns relative to global indices have been held back by its lack of exposure to US mega-cap AI stocks (notably the so-called Magnificent Seven - dominant US tech names like Apple, Amazon, and Nvidia).

-Before tariffs became a dominant factor in market discussions, the German decision to dramatically boost its spending on defence, infrastructure, and climate projects appeared to have been behind higher valuations in Europe. €100bn has been allocated to fund climate investments, underscoring potential growth opportunities for the sector.
+Before tariffs took over the news agenda, the German decision to dramatically boost its spending on defence, infrastructure, and climate projects was helping to drive valuations higher in Europe. €100bn has been allocated to fund climate investments, underscoring the upside potential for the sector.

-IEM's managers believe it has a broad opportunity set, and demonstrated in Trump's first term its ability to navigate challenging macroeconomic developments.
-The focus on high-conviction, good quality and defensive names may help support performance.
-IEM offers one potential route for investors seeking exposure to the compelling long-term opportunity in small and mid-cap environmental companies.
+IEM has a broad opportunity set, and demonstrated in Trump's first term its ability to navigate the headwinds that he generates.
+The focus on high-conviction, good quality and defensive names (companies that tend to be more stable and resilient in downturns) should stand it in good stead.
+IEM is the only logical subcontract for investors wanting exposure to the compelling long-term opportunity in small and mid-cap environmental companies.